 - 11.1.
 The School is legally required to verify the medical fitness of anyone to be appointed to a post at the School, after an offer of employment has been made but before the appointment can be confirmed. - 11.2.
 The School requires all successful applicants to make a declaration of medical fitness confirming that there are no reasons, on grounds of mental or physical health, why they should not be able to discharge the responsibilities required by the role.
-For permanent posts applicants will also complete a pre-employment health questionnaire prior to confirmation of appointment.
-If the School has any doubts about an applicant's fitness the School will, if appropriate, consider reasonable adjustments in consultation with the applicant.
+For permanent posts applicants will also complete a pre-employment health questionnaire and undertake a medical consultation with the School's Doctor, prior to confirmation of appointment.
+The School Doctor will review the information provided against the requirements of the post.
+In the event that the School Doctor is unavailable, the applicant may be required to have the pre-employment questionnaire verified by their General Practitioner.
+The information contained in the questionnaire will be held by the School Doctor and shared with those responsible for recruiting on a strictly need to know basis.
+If the School Doctor has any doubts about an applicant's fitness the School will, if appropriate, consider reasonable adjustments in consultation with the applicant.
 The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment. - 11.3.
 The School is aware of its duties under the Equality Act 2010.
 No job offer will be withdrawn without first consulting with the applicant, obtaining medical evidence and considering reasonable adjustments and suitable alternative employment where appropriate.